CtrlK

 Completeness

-Clearly answers both what ('Push the current branch and create a pull request against docker/docs') and when ('Use after changes are committed and reviewed'), plus provides explicit trigger phrases.
+Clearly answers both 'what' (push branch and create PR against docker/docs) and 'when' ('Use after changes are committed and reviewed') with explicit trigger examples.

 3 / 3